 With hundreds of mattresses and brands to chose from, the average shopper can have more than little trouble sorting the good from the bad.
 Some people assume that price is indicative of performance and potential satisfaction, with expensive mattresses seen as offering better sleep than cheaper options.
-In this article, we will look at a range of mattresses along with reviews and surveys to see how mattress satisfaction and price compare.
+In this article, we will look at a range of best mattresses along with reviews and surveys to see how mattress satisfaction and price compare.

 What’s In A Mattress Price?

 You may wonder just how one company can sell a mattress for $300 while another sells for $30,000, and what makes these prices so different.
 The truth is that the cost of a new bed has many influences.
 From the materials inside to brand name, it can be helpful to understand how a mattress is priced.

 The most obvious influence on the cost of a bed is the materials used within.
 Basic bonnell coils, pressed foam, lower-density polyurethane and fiber fill are all relatively cheap materials.
 More advanced coils made of higher gauge metal cost more, as do high-density poly foams.
 Lower density memory foam is less expensive to make than its high-density counterpart.
 Synthetic/blended latex is cheaper than 100% natural latex, and the Talalay process of making latex foam is more costly than the Dunlop process.
 Textiles with natural fibers like cotton and wool are also more costly than synthetic fibers.
 Therefore, it is reasonable to assume mattresses with higher-quality coils, foams and fabrics (and those with higher amounts of expensive materials) will be more expensive than those with lower quality materials.

 However, the brand also plays a big role in how mattresses are priced.
 Some brands spring for a budget image and take slimmer margins.
 Others aim to project a luxury image, charging higher prices.
 Many major brands also have to factor expensive marketing and advertising costs into prices, in addition to production, warehousing and labor costs.
 As with most products, just because a brand chooses to price their products high doesn’t mean they automatically contain higher quality materials.